prattyan/student-management-system/README.md

 - Sidebar navigation for both admin and students.
 - Profile picture and name shown in sidebar and navbar.
 - All forms use floating labels and validation.
+- Dedicated mobile admin dashboard.

+---

+## 🔒 Security

+- CSRF protection on all forms.
+- Rate limiting on login.
+- Secure session cookies.
+- Only one active session per user.
+- Audit logging for admin actions.

+---

+## 📊 Analytics

+- Admin dashboard includes attendance and marks analytics with Chart.js.
+- Attendance approval workflow with pending requests.

 ---